ebemunk/phoenix/README.md

 ![Lab Histogram](assets/bbv_lab.png)

 #Compiling
 phoenix depends on OpenCV 2.4.6 and Boost 1.54.0 Libraries.
 Exact versions are probably not required.
-Edit the variables in `Makefile-variables.mk` to match your OpenCV and Boost library paths.
-Running `make` should compile if everything is in place.
+There is Windows (`Makefile-variables-win.mk`) and Linux (`Makefile-variables-linux.mk`) versions for the make variables to keep things a bit tidy.
+Change the first line of `Makefile` to match your system and edit the corresponding `Makefile-variables` file to match your local settings.
+The defaults should work if you didn't do anything fancy while compiling OpenCV or Boost.

 #Resources
 Some resources I used while developing many of the algorithms here.